-MFS asserts that the Commission ignored the Act's requirement that geographically deaveraged loop rates should be instituted.
-MFS further asserts that it presented the only evidence by which geographic deaveraging could be accomplished; thus, the Commission was obligated to apply MFS' method of deaveraging.
-MFS adds that the Commission ignored the fact that MFS sought only to set interim rates.
+MFS asserts that we ignored the Act's requirement that geographically deaveraged loop rates should be instituted.
+MFS further asserts that it presented the only evidence by which geographic deaveraging could be accomplished; thus, we were obligated to apply MFS' method of deaveraging.
+MFS adds that we ignored the fact that MFS sought only to set interim rates.
 Any dissatisfaction with such interim rates, asserts MFS, could have been remedied by reopening the record or ordering a true-up of interim rates.

 MFS also argues that loop rates must be deaveraged in spite of the Eighth Circuit's stay of the FCC Order and rules.
 MFS states that the Act requires cost-based pricing.
-MFS argues that the Commission was, therefore, required to either apply MFS' deaveraging method or explain how the Commission would fulfill its obligation to set cost-based rates.
-MFS asserts that the Commission took neither action.
+MFS argues that we were, therefore, required to either apply MFS' deaveraging method or explain how we would fulfill our obligation to set cost-based rates.
+MFS asserts that we took neither action.

-MFS states that the Commission also failed to consider the fact that neither party disagreed that deaveraging was necessary.
+MFS states that we also failed to consider the fact that neither party disagreed that deaveraging was necessary.
 MFS states that Sprint only disagreed that the FCC Order required deaveraged interim rates.

-Furthermore, MFS asserts that the Commission must clarify its decision on geographic deaveraging.
-In doing so, MFS states that the Commission must explain when and how it will consider any cost studies Sprint develops for establishing permanent loop rates.
+Furthermore, MFS asserts that we must clarify our decision on geographic deaveraging.
+In doing so, MFS states that we must explain when and how we will consider any cost studies Sprint develops for establishing permanent loop rates.

-Sprint responds by stating that the Commission correctly decided not to require Sprint to establish geographically deavaraged rates because the Act permits, but does not require, geographic deaveraging.
-Also, Sprint argues that the Commission was correct in its decision because the FCC pricing rules have been stayed by the Eighth Circuit.
-In addition, Sprint asserts that the Commission made the appropriate decision because the only methodology submitted by the parties was based upon insufficient cost data and produced absurd results for some of Sprint's wire centers.
+Sprint responds by stating that we correctly decided not to require Sprint to establish geographically deaveraged rates because the Act permits, but does not require geographic deaveraging.
+Also, Sprint argues that we were correct in our decision because the FCC pricing rules have been stayed by the Eighth Circuit.
+In addition, Sprint asserts that we made the appropriate decision because the only methodology submitted by the parties was based upon insufficient cost data and produced absurd results for some of Sprint's wire centers.

 Sprint argues that MFS is incorrect that the Act requires geographic deaveraging.
 Sprint states that the Act does require cost-based rates, but that does not mean that rates which are not geographically deaveraged are not cost-based.
 Sprint asserts that such an assumption could lead to senseless results.
-Sprint, however, adds that neither it nor the Commission should take the position that loops should never be deaveraged.
+Sprint, however, adds that neither it nor this Commission should take the position that loops should never be deaveraged.

 Sprint also argues that MFS should not have relied on the stayed FCC Order.
-Nevertheless, Sprint asserts that the Commission did, in fact, recognize the potential for geographically deaveraged rates.
-In so doing, the Commission ordered Sprint to develop TELRIC studies by which permanent loop rates will be set that can be deaveraged on cost.
+Nevertheless, Sprint asserts that we did, in fact, recognize the potential for geographically deaveraged rates.
+In so doing, we ordered Sprint to develop TELRIC studies by which permanent loop rates will be set that can be deaveraged on cost.

-In addition, Sprint asserts that the Commission correctly rejected MFS' petition because neither the FCC proxy rates nor the rates produced by MFS' methodology are cost-based.
-Thus, Sprint argues that the Commission was correct to ignore those rates as interim rates subject to true-up.
+In addition, Sprint asserts that we correctly rejected MFS' petition because neither the FCC proxy rates nor the rates produced by MFS' methodology are cost-based.
+Thus, Sprint argues that we were correct to ignore those rates as interim rates subject to true-up.

-As it pertains to geographic deaveraging, staff does not believe that MFS' motion has set forth a basis upon which a motion for reconsideration should be granted.
+As it pertains to geographic deaveraging, we find that MFS' motion has not set forth a basis upon which a motion for reconsideration may be granted.

-First, staff does not believe that the Commission's different interpretation of the Act's provisions on deaveraging indicates that the Commission ignored or failed to consider some material point of fact or law regarding this case.
-The Commission did, in fact, clearly explain its reasoning for not requiring geographic deaveraging.
+First, the fact that we interpret the Act's provisions on deaveraging differently than MFS does not indicate that we ignored or failed to consider some material point of fact or law regarding this case.
+We did, in fact, clearly explain our reasoning for not requiring geographic deaveraging.
 See Order at 8.
-The fact that MFS' interpretation of the Act and the Commission's interpretation are divergent does not indicate a material legal or factual basis for reconsideration of the Commission's Order.
+The fact that MFS' interpretation of the Act and our interpretation are divergent does not indicate a material legal or factual basis for reconsideration of our Order.